Different Types of Elections

 Except in exceptional circumstances, Parliamentary Elections will be held every 5 years, on the first Thursday in May.

-The most recent Parliamentary Election was held in December 2019
+The most recent election was held in July 2024.

 Police and Crime Commissioner Election